Lia Pereira: 2022–23 season

 Due to the scheduling of the 2023 Canadian Championships, Pereira was required to compete two short programs and two free skates on consecutive days.
 On the first day, she finished second in the women's short program with a score of 61.21 points, 7.11 points behind the reigning national champion, her longtime friend and training partner Madeline Schizas.
 Pereira/Michaud were fourth in the pairs short program, 1.01 points behind third-place Laurin/Éthier.
 She dropped to fifth in the women's event after the free skate, then taking "an afternoon nap" before returning for the pairs finale.
 There, Pereira/Michaud overtook Laurin/Éthier for the bronze medal.
 She said afterwards that as this was still only their fourth competition as a team, "we're learning a lot every time we come out."
 The team was assigned to compete at both the 2023 Four Continents and World championships.

 At the Four Continents Championships in Colorado Springs, Pereira/Michaud placed fourth in the short program with a clean skate.
 They were fourth in the free skate as well, the only error being Michaud doubling their planned triple Salchow.
 They both indicated that they were pleased with how the competition had gone, as they continued to gain experience.
 Pereira said that she was uncertain whether she would continue competing as a singles skater in future seasons.
+Concluding their season at the 2023 World Championships in Saitama, Pereira/Michaud ranked sixth overall, including a notable fourth-place finish in the free skate segment of the competition.
+This was Pereira's first visit to Japan.